michael-cw/NIFI-GPSLogger-with-SSL/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

 Creates a NIFI https web server, which ingests data from GPSLogger for Android application over SSL and writes to a PostgreSQL database.
 This set-up can be used to monitor fieldwork activities in household surveys.
+It was tested and developed on Ubuntu 22.04 LTS.
+Important to note here is also that this is only for advanced users who are familiar with the basic configuration of a web server.
+The retrieved log data can be used with the <https://github.com/michael-cw/susoparaviewer> application.

 ## GPS Logger for Android
 Get it here: https://gpslogger.app/